enfogroup/aws-cdk-waf/README.md

   })
 ```

-Using your own IP Set:
+You can also supply your own IP Set:

 ```typescript
 const ipSet = new CfnIPSet(stack, 'MySet', {